decentraland/old-documentation/_posts/blockchain-integration/2018-01-07-scene-blockchain-operations.md

 ```

 The example above listens for clicks on a _button_ entity.
-When clicked, the user is prompted to make a payment in MANA to a specific wallet for a given amount.
+When clicked, the user is prompted to make a payment in ETH to a specific wallet for a given amount.
 Once the user accepts this payment, the rest of the function can be executed.
 If the user doesn't accept the payment, the rest of the function won't be executed.

 ![](/images/media/metamask_confirm.png)